Bunya Pine is a nut-bearing and ornamental conifer native to Australia, occurring naturally in subtropical forests on the continent's east coast.

 New plants usually start from seed, which remain viable for a few months if kept under cool, dry, air-tight conditions.
 Pre-treating seeds by soaking them in water helps stimulate germination.
 After that, they are sown at a shallow depth in individual containers with a free-draining blend of potting mix and sawdust.

-Performs best on rich, free-draining clay-loam, loam, sandy-loam and loamy-sand soils of a slightly acid to neutral nature, generally with a pH of 5.5 to 7.5, and on sites with full-sun exposure.
-Young plants need protection from strong winds and need regular watering under hot, dry conditions but have a good tolerance to drought once established.
+Performs best on rich, free-draining clay loam, loam, sandy loam, and loamy sand soils of a slightly acid to neutral nature, generally with a pH of 5.5 to 7.5, and on sites with full-sun exposure.
+Young plants need protection from strong winds and regular watering under hot, dry conditions, but have good tolerance to drought once established.

 Bunya Pine typically produces cones with nuts once the tree is around fifteen years old but may not produce cones at all at the warmer extremes of its range.